-While I am not using it at present, for some years I played a Paxman 25A horn.
+While I am not using it as my main horn at present, for some years I mainly played a Paxman 25A horn (for example on my Canto and Les Adieux CDs).
 It is a big horn and it is “dual bore.”

 What they did with this model is make the F side bigger than normal.
 The photos with this article tell the tale.
 The slide on the left is the first valve B-flat horn slide and the slide on the right the first valve F horn slide.
 The B-flat horn slide is normal sized for how horns are typically made, and the F horn slide is bigger, full half inch tubing!

 My Paxman model 83 triple is also dual bore but the dual part is that the high F side is smaller than standard.
 This gives the high F side a bit tighter feel, which is a nice adjustment on this design as well.
 I understand Paxman has made triples with an enlarged low F side as well.
 The goal is to better match the resistance of the different sides of the horn.